 The most common variation is unearned income relating to dividends paid to a director of a company.
 It is common practise for a director to take a low salary, supplemented by dividends.
 Under the variations scheme, the dividends are added to the low salary and maintenance is calculated on the entire combined income.

+Other unearned income includes rental income, or miscellaneous income.
 The unearned income must be more than £2500pa to be considered.

 Additional Income

 This is a less commonly used option.
 It applies where child maintenance has automatically achieved a nil or flat rate because the paying parent receives a particular benefit.
-If the paying parent also has earnings it is possible to have that income taken into account and over ride the automatic nil/flat rate.

-Notional Income
+National Income

 Assets